joshuadavidnelson/disable-blog/README.md

 - Removes 'Writing' Options from Settings Menu
 - Hides Posts on Nav Menu Admin Page
 - Removes Post Related Widgets

+**Note that this plugin will not delete anything and it does not make any changes to your database.
+Only one settings is forced: `pages_for_posts`**

 #### FAQ